davita101/Youtube-Clone/README.md

 ## 💻 About the App:
 This website emulates YouTube functionalities, allowing users to watch videos, search keywords, view statistics, and more.
 It is fully responsive and visually engaging.

+## 🧠 Notice:
+when fetch API in vite always write VITE_... in .env file